Kafr Qaddum: Ancient period

+Two menorah reliefs were also found at Kafr Qaddum.

+The settlement continued to prosper until the early Islamic period, and it seems that its Samaritan residents were forced to convert to Islam, and in part the settlement has survived continuously since.

 Ottoman era

 Kafr Qaddum appeared in 1596 Ottoman tax registers as being in the Nahiya of Jabal Qubal of the Liwa of Nablus.
 It had a population of 19 households and 2 bachelors, all Muslim.
 The villagers paid taxes on wheat, barley, summer crops, olives, and goats or beehives, and a press for olives or grapes; a total of 4,700 Akçe.

 In 1838, Kefr Kaddum was noted as a village located in the District of Jurat 'Amra, south of Nablus.